-Substance Units MCL MCLG Sample Results Range Highest Running Annual Average Major Sources in Drinking water Arsenic ppb 10 Running Annual Average 0 ND - 8 7 Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes.
-Barium ppm 2 2 0.004 - 0.1 NA Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
-Chromium ppb 100 100 ND - 45 43 Discharge from steel and pulp mills; Erosion of natural deposits.
-Fluoride ppm 4 4 0.4 - 0.8 NA Erosion of natural deposits; Water additive, which promotes strong teeth; Discharge from fertilizer and aluminum factories.
-Nitrate (as N) ppm 10 10 ND - 9 NA Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
-Xylenes ppm 10 10 ND - 0.001 NA Discharge from petroleum factories; discharge from chemical factories.
-2,4-D ppb 70 70 ND - 0.4 NA Runoff from herbicide used on row crops.
+Substance Units MCL MCLG Sample Results Range Highest Running Annual Average Major Sources in Drinking water Arsenic ppb 10 - Running Annual Average 0 ND - 8 7 Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes.
+Barium ppm 2 2 0.007 - 0.1 NA Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
+Benzo(a)pyrene (PHAs) ppb 0.2 0 0.04 NA Leaching from linings of water storage tanks and distribution lines Chromium ppb 100 100 4 - 46 46 Discharge from steel and pulp mills; Erosion of natural deposits.
+Fluoride ppm 4 4 0.5 - 0.6 NA Erosion of natural deposits; Water additive, which promotes strong teeth; Discharge from fertilizer and aluminum factories.
+Nitrate (as N) ppm 10 10 ND - 5 NA Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
+Thallium ppb 2 0.5 0.06 NA Leaching from ore-processing sites; Discharge from electronics, glass, and drug factories Xylenes ppm 10 10 ND - 0.001 NA Discharge from petroleum factories; discharge from chemical factories.

-^{}While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
+\\While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

-Nitrate in drinking water at levels greater than 10 ppm is a health risk for infants of less than six months of age.
+\\\Nitrate in drinking water at levels greater than 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider.

-Substance Units MCL MCLG Sample Results Range Major Source in Drinking Water Alpha Emitters pCi/L 15 0 0.2 Erosion of natural deposits Uranium ppb 30 0 2 Erosion of natural deposits
+Substance Units MCL MCLG Sample Results Range Major Source in Drinking Water Alpha Emitters pCi/L 15 0 ND - 3 Erosion of natural deposits Combined Radium pCi/L 5 0 ND - 0.5 Erosion of natural deposits Uranium ppb 30 0 2 - 5 Erosion of natural deposits